cana-asteroids/cana/README.rst

 The CANA package stands for "*Codes for ANalysis of Asteroids*".
 The tool was designed to perform scientific analysis for asteroids spectroscopic data.

-As part of the PRIMitive Spectroscopic Survey (PRIMASS), we have collected and anaylized hundreds of spectra of primitive asteroids among the last years.
+As part of the PRIMitive Asteroids Spectroscopic Survey (PRIMASS), we have collected and analyzed hundreds of spectra of primitive asteroids among the last years.
-In this context we collected the routines that we typically use for the analysis and parametrization of these data to make a package.
+In this context, we collected the routines used for the analysis and parametrization of these data to build up a python package aimed for the asteroid community.
-As we are preparing to make the data library (PRIMASS-L) public to the comunity through `Small Bodie Node of the the Planetary Data Science (PDS) <https://pds-smallbodies.astro.umd.edu/>`_, it is our aim to make our science reproductible and of easy access.
+As we are preparing to make the data library (PRIMASS-L) public to the community through `Small Bodies Node of the the Planetary Data Science (PDS) <https://pds-smallbodies.astro.umd.edu/>`_, it is our aim to make our science reproducible and of easy to extended.

 Contents